turtlemonvh/blanket/README.md

 - base task is a bash task
-    - each task has its own directory
+    - each task has its own TOML file
-    - each directory has a TOML conf file that defines the task
+    - TOML files can point to multiple directories
-        - TOML file allows override of task type
+        - each directory section can specify options for what files to copy over
     - also include python task type as a plugin
         - plugins are just directories dropped in /opt/blanket/plugins/
         - the python executor just defines a base class that has hooks for updating and other fanciness